mohitgusain8671/SocietyBackend_NodeJS/README.md

 ### For Students:
 <a k="for-students"></a>
 * Homepage: This page will have a brief introduction to the platform, as well a list of all the societies of the college.
-* Course List: This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
-* Wishlist: This page will display all the courses that a student has added to their wishlist.
-* Cart Checkout: This page will allow the user to complete the course purchase.
-* Course Content: This page will have the course content for a particular course, including videos, and other related material.
-* User Details: This page will have details about the student's account, including their name, email, and other relevant information.
-* User Edit Details: This page will allow the student to edit their account details.

-### For Instructors:
+### For SocietyHeads:
 <a k="for-instructors"></a>

-* Dashboard: This page will have an overview of the instructor's courses, as well as the ratings and feedback for each course.
+* Dashboard: This page will have an overview of the all the societies.

-* Insights: This page will have detailed insights into the instructor's courses, including the number of views, clicks, and other relevant metrics.
-* Course Management Pages: These pages will allow the instructor to create, update, and delete courses, as well as manage the course content and pricing.
+* Society Management Pages: These pages will allow the instructor to create, update and delete society.

-* View and Edit Profile Details: These pages will allow the instructor to view and edit their account details.
+* View and Edit Society Details: These pages will allow the SocietyHeads to view and edit their society details.

 PAGE 3
-For Admin (this is for future scope):
+For College Admin (this is for future scope):
-* Dashboard: This page will have an overview of the platform's courses, instructors, and students.
+* Dashboard: This page will have an overview of the platform's societies, their complete description and students.

-* Insights: This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
-* Instructor Management: This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
+* Society Management Pages: These pages will allow the admin to create, update and delete society.

-* Other Relevant Pages: The admin will also have access to other relevant pages, such as user management and course management pages.
+* Other Relevant Pages: The admin will also have access to other relevant pages, such as user management and student's and society's achievement pages.

 To build the front end, we use frameworks and libraries such as ReactJS, We also use CSS and Tailwind, which are styling frameworks that help make the user interface look good and responsive.